 Saving for retirement is not just about your welfare but that of your dependants.
 Looking at George’s life, a friend who ran a family business, his entire family looked up to him.
 George decided to retire, just like most of his peers.
 He decided to sell the business and live on the proceeds.
 Unfortunately, a few years later, he suffered a stroke.
 The money he received from the sale could not support his wife, Virginia.
 Though his two sons sustained the family at times, Virginia greatly suffered emotional and financial stress after George became incapacitated.

 Looking at George’s life in the previous section, you will see that the widow was forced to rely on her kids.
 As much as they might be comfortable footing your bills and supporting your lifestyle, this decision will undoubtedly leave an indelible mark on their financial lives.
 And when things get tough, as they have been during the COVID-19 pandemic, such financial stresses can cause resentment in the family.
 There are no guarantees as far as getting help from kids is concerned since not everyone is lucky.
+That said, if you feel that you are burdening the kids, you can head to the Chelsea Senior Living site and explore similar options.
+This way, you could lead your retirement life without stressing anyone.

 Not having enough money during your retirement could force you to trade your mansion for a tiny apartment.
 I have seen many people sell houses they lived in for decades.
 While some resort to selling for real reasons, a sizeable number do this because they have to live with the consequences of not saving for their retirement enough.